 Students’ Council Chair Ian Brodie and ‘a staff member of the Chemistry Department’ are interviewed on the early evening edition of ITV’s regional Anglia News broadcast.

 8th (Wednesday) The Times editorial, ‘Student Uproars in Paris – and in Britain’ (p.
-11) chastises French police brutality and the use of force in Paris, while deploring a violation of free speech (in Sloman’s sense) on British campuses (‘quite simply the silencing of opponents by mob action’) as a mark of their failure, if the allegedly responsible majority don’t do something to remedy the situation.
-A key reference point here is cancellation of a visit by Conservative MP Patrick Wall to the University of Warwick, mentioned also in ‘Police dogs sent to Essex University’ on the Inch affair, where the visitor is described as having been ‘pushed and jostled’ at Essex (p.
+11) chastises French police brutality and the use of force in Paris, while deploring any violation of free speech (in Sloman’s sense) on British campuses (‘quite simply the silencing of opponents by mob action’); such violations are seen as a mark of their failure, if the allegedly responsible majority don’t do something to remedy the situation.
+A key reference point here is the cancellation of a visit by Conservative MP Patrick Wall to the University of Warwick, mentioned also in ‘Police dogs sent to Essex University’ on the Inch affair, where the visitor is described as having been ‘pushed and jostled’ at Essex (p.
 2, sub dated May 7th)

-The University’s Information Officer Walter Evans is surprised (and clearly more than a little embarrassed) when the news breaks in the Hexagon restaurant, interrupting his lunch with Professor Gibson of the Chemistry Department, and Daily Telegraph science correspondent Dr Michaelis; he drafts a short note on the handling of P.R around the incident, which offers some detail on the preparation of the official University Press Release about the suspensions.
+The University’s Information Officer Walter Evans is surprised (and clearly more than a little embarrassed) when the news breaks in the Hexagon restaurant, interrupting his lunch with Professor Gibson of the Chemistry Department, and (by unhappy coincidence) the science correspondent of the Daily Telegraph; he drafts a short note on the handling of P.R around the incident, which offers some detail on the preparation of the official University Press Release about the suspensions.

 Student protestors hold meetings and draft a series of documents in response to the announcement of the rustications.
 ‘The Porton Down Affair’, an unsigned open letter, is distributed on dining tables in the Hexagon and posted at the University’s Information Centre.
-The document explains the demonstrators’ motivations and tactic, remains sceptical about the University allegations around “free speech” (Cf the Official Secrets Act), reasserting the need for science to be held to account, and for Universities to play a role in this.
+The document explains the demonstrators’ motivations and tactic, remaining skeptical about the University allegations around “free speech” (Cf the Official Secrets Act signed by researchers at Porton Down), and reasserting the need both for science to be held to account, and for Universities to play a role in this.

-- Wivenhoe House and Library evening meetings further resolve (1) to deliver letter to Vice Chancellor with demands; (2) to call a mass meeting for Monday, 11.30am, in LTB6, with staff and students urged to skip classes and lectures to attend; (3) to distribute leaflets on campus and in Colchester Saturday and Monday mornings; and (4) to keep guard on the 3 students in spite of Chief Maintenance Officer Mr Lilley’s assurances that there would be no forcible evictions.
+- Evening meetings at Wivenhoe House and the Library further resolve (1) to deliver a letter to the Vice Chancellor with a list of demands; (2) to call a mass meeting for Monday, 11.30am, in LTB6, with staff and students urged to skip classes and lectures to attend; (3) to distribute leaflets on campus and in Colchester Saturday and Monday mornings; and (4) to keep guard on the 3 students in spite of Chief Maintenance Officer Mr Lilley’s assurances that there would be no forcible evictions.
 The leaflet also gives details on how to support the students and who to contact.

 Meanwhile, Anthony Barker (Department of Government) attempts to requisition a General Assembly of staff to hear a report about the rustications from Sloman, and to consider any implications for the University’s code of conduct.
 The attempt is blocked by the Registrar, but Barker (according to his note) continues to gather support for a meeting of staff to take place as soon as possible.

 Finally, and perhaps most intriguingly, Walter Evans also drafted a note describing an attempt by David Triesman to speak with the Vice Chancellor, who wasn’t in his office at the time, about the suspensions.
-Triesman had noted that the letter he received proposed addressing queries to the Vice Chancellor on writing, although on returning the Vice Chancellor let Evans know he could make an appointment.
+Triesman had noted that the letter he received proposed addressing queries to the Vice Chancellor in writing, although on returning the Vice Chancellor let Evans know he could simply make an appointment.
 By this stage, however, Evans was no longer able to reach the students, who had been barricaded into Keynes Tower to forestall any attempted forcible evictions.
-Given that a large amount of wider sympathy was gained from students not involved in the demonstration on the grounds of the lack of ‘natural justice’ afforded to the rusticated students, it is possible that such a meeting might have helped to contain a little the events that followed, had it come about.

 10th (Friday) University advertises for two professors, two senior lecturers, eight lecturers, and five fellows in the Department of Chemistry.
-‘General Vacancies’ The Times, 10 May 1968, p.
-24
+‘General Vacancies’, The Times, p.
+24.

-Box 14/Internal Documents/Ref 3 (‘The Porton Down Affair’); Ref 4 (draft rustication letter); Ref 5 (‘Incidents at Wivenhoe House’); Ref 6 (University Press Release, also in Box 29/Press Releases); Ref 6a (Evans on the news breaking at the Hexagon); Ref 7 (Barker’s note on requisitioning of General Assembly); Ref 8 (Evans on Triesman’s attempt to speak with Sloman); Ref 9 (‘The Porton Down affair: Phase II’); and Ref 10 (Mack’s ‘A Statement’); Ref 16c (rebuttal of Registrar’s account, also submitted, with one or two hand-written annotations, as Mullins testimony to Tribunal of Enquiry Box 9/Tribunal Written Submissions/Ref 16)
+Box 14/Internal Documents/Ref 3 (‘The Porton Down Affair’), Ref 4 (draft rustication letter), Ref 5 (‘Incidents at Wivenhoe House’), Ref 6 (University Press Release), Ref 6a (Evans on the news breaking at the Hexagon), Ref 7 (Barker’s note on requisitioning of General Assembly), Ref 8 (Evans on Triesman’s attempt to speak with Sloman), Ref 9 (‘The Porton Down affair: Phase II’), Ref 10 (Mack’s ‘A Statement’), and Ref 16c (rebuttal of Registrar’s account);